-Meet one of our newest Shout Volunteers, 25-year-old Emily from London.
-Emily signed-up to become a Shout Volunteer after she had a positive experience of using the service herself.
+Meet one of our Shout Volunteers: 25-year-old Emily from London.
+Emily signed up after a positive experience of using the service while at university.

-Having completed her training earlier this year, Emily recently took her first shift on the platform.
-Here, she shares her experiences.
+Having completed her training earlier this year, Emily told us all about training and taking her first shift for Shout.

 What made you want to become a Shout volunteer?